 Did you know that our tooth enamel is the hardest substance in the human body?
 Our teeth are meant to withstand bite force, bacteria, and trauma.
 Unfortunately, our teeth can still become cracked or chipped.
 At Lake Forest Dental Arts, we can repair and restore a damaged tooth.
 In today’s blog, your Chicago Cosmetic… Read more »

 Are you experiencing tooth sensitivity to hot or cold drinks?
 Are you currently suffering from a chronic toothache?
 You may have a cavity.
 Tooth decay is a common, but serious, dental issue.
 Over time, tooth decay can even threaten the stability of your teeth and the appearance of your smile.
-Thankfully, your Lake Forest… Read more »
+Thankfully, Dr. James Fondriest, offers… Read more »

 While a bright smile can boost our confidence, we shouldn’t forget to pay attention to what’s happening to our teeth below the gum line.
 The roots and cementum of our teeth help keep our smile healthy and beautiful.
-In today’s blog, your Lake Forest dentist, Dr. James Fondriest, explains the importance of our less… Read more »
+Dr. James Fondriest, explains the importance of our less visible tooth structure.

 This February medical professionals across the country are observing American Heart Month.
 The goal is the raise awareness about heart disease prevention.
 In America, one out of every three deaths is a result of heart disease and stroke.
 Many people don’t realize that a few simple steps can help reduce the risk of heart… Read more »